kodecreer/HomeAssign/AIService/README.md

 Probably the most important thing I would also take a lot more time for a heavily scrutinized code review.
 As in my opinion it kind of makes you feel like a manager, but you still have the same risks if you let bad code getting shipped the AI help built.
 I think another given is going in and redoing the CSS and website titles / icons to align with the branding of the service so it doesn't look generic but proffesional and simple.

+I would also use a more powerful multi-modal AI in production.
 # AI Service

 A high-performance FastAPI service that provides AI-powered analysis of web pages for conversion rate optimization.